 First we give definitions appropriate for classical mathematics.

 As a preliminary step, consider the category of complete boolean algebras and supremum-preserving homomorphisms of boolean algebras.
 This is a full subcategory of the category of frames and so its opposite category is a full subcategory of the category Loc of locales.
 The category of measurable locales is yet further a full subcategory of , so our job is simply to specify which complete boolean algebras are the objects of this category.
+There are at least three equivalent ways of doing so.

 By one definition, a complete boolean algebra is a measurable locale if there is a complete measure space such that is isomorphic (as a boolean algebra) to the boolean algebra of measurable subsets of modulo null subsets.
 Note that the measure on is irrelevant except to specify the null subsets.
 In this way, becomes equivalent to the category of localisable measurable spaces.
 (Not every measure space has a complete boolean algebra as ; those which do are called localisable, and we interpret the term ‘localisable measurable space’ to refer to a structure with both and specified.)

-By another definition, a complete boolean algebra is a measurable locale if for every element of there is a normal measure (see below) on valued in such that .
+By another definition, a complete boolean algebra is a measurable locale if for every element of there is a normal measure? (see below) on valued in such that .
 (It would be enough to demand that , since we can rescale the measure.)

 By yet another definition, a complete boolean algebra is a measurable locale if there is a commutative -algebra such that is isomorphic (as a boolean algebra) to the boolean algebra of projection operators in ; (see idempotent operator for a construction of ).
 In this way, becomes dual to the category of commutative -algebras.
 For this definition, we need not require that be complete (or even a boolean algebra); this can be proved.